LexuTros/BA_BCIs-to-Mitigate-Cognitive-Warfare/hippoSimUpdated/README.md

 In order to run multiple simulations in parallel, configure and execute the `parallel_processing.py` (details regarding this can be found in my thesis - Chapter 5.3).

+Simulations produce a result folder in the root directory of the model code, containing many LFP files and more.
+Usually the standard `LFP.txt` file was extracted from these results and sorted for analysis.

 ## Performing The Output Analysis
 To analyse the simulation output, employ the `plotting_Toellke.py` file.
 It contains many functions to read and analyse LFP.txt files.